Microsoft Edge offline game

 Mayank Parmar

-Mayank Parmar is Windows Latest's owner, Editor-in-Chief and entrepreneur.
-Mayank has been in tech journalism for over seven years and has written on various topics, but he is mostly known for his well-researched work on Microsoft's Windows.
+Mayank Parmar is an entrepreneur who founded Windows Latest.
+He is the Editor-in-Chief and has written on various topics in his seven years of career, but he is mostly known for his well-researched work on Microsoft's Windows.
 His articles and research works have been referred to by CNN, Business Insiders, Forbes, Fortune, CBS Interactive, Microsoft and many others over the years.